Okema1/terraform-spads-test/README.md

 To get into the ansible vm the best way is to use:\
 incus exec ansible su - debian

-To start fresh either use terraform apply with the destroy flag or:\
+To start fresh either of the following:\
+terraform destroy
+or\
 incus rm -f au1 eu1 us1 ansible\
-terraform apply

 Note:\
 When using hostnames append .incus to the host, for example us1.incus.